Desynq/DontFreeze/README.txt

 If you prefer to use IntelliJ:
 1. Open IDEA, and import project.
-2. Select your build.gradle file and have it import.
+2. Select your define.gradle file and have it import.
 3. Run the following command: `./gradlew genIntellijRuns`
 4. Refresh the Gradle Project in IDEA if required.